Thomas à Kempis

-He was a member of the Modern Devotion, a spiritual movement during the late medieval period, and a follower of Geert Groote and Florens Radewyns, the founders of the Brethren of the Common Life.
+He was a member of the Congregation of Windesheim, which was part of the Modern Devotion, a reform movement during the late medieval period.
+Therein, he was a follower of Geert Groote and Florens Radewyns, the founders of the Brethren of the Common Life, of which the Windesheim Augustinians were an offshoot.

 Life

 Thomas was born in Kempen in the Rhineland.
-His surname at birth was Hemerken (or Hammerlein), meaning the family's profession, "little hammer," Latinized into "Malleolus."
-His father, Johann, was a blacksmith and his mother, Gertrud, was a schoolmistress.
-Although almost universally known in English as Thomas à Kempis, the "a" represents the Latin "from" and is erroneously accented.
+His surname at birth was Hemerken (or Hammerlein, Latinized as Malleolus).
+His father, Johann, was a blacksmith, and his mother, Gertrud, was a schoolmistress.
 In his writings he signed himself "Thomas Kempensis" or "Thomas Kempis".

 In 1392, Thomas followed his brother, Johann, to Deventer in the Netherlands in order to attend the noted Latin school there.
 While attending this school, Thomas encountered the Brethren of the Common Life, followers of Gerard Groote's Modern Devotion.
 He attended school in Deventer from 1392 to 1399.

 After leaving school, Thomas went to the nearby city of Zwolle to visit his brother again, after Johann had become the prior of the Monastery of Mount St. Agnes there.
 This community was one of the Canons Regular of the Congregation of Windesheim, founded by disciples of Groote in order to provide a way of life more in keeping with the norms of monastic life of the period.
 Thomas himself entered Mount St. Agnes in 1406.
 He was not ordained a priest, however, until almost a decade later.
 He became a prolific copyist and writer.
 Thomas received Holy Orders in 1413 and was made sub-prior of the monastery in 1429.